benedettasantoro22/covid-19-evaluation-tool/README.md

 3) dialog.py for the dialog window

-You will find also a folder with the images embedded in the GUI and the dialog window.
+You will find also a folder with the images embedded in the GUI and the dialog window (the resource_rc.py code is mandatory to import correctly images).
 If you would like to have a standalone file in your windows computer you can compile the "programme.spec" file.